premier-markings/premier-markings.github.io/README.md

 `yarn install`

-To develop the site run
+To develop the site

+Run this command as a prebuild step, it converts sass to css.
 `yarn gulp`

+Then run
 `yarn dev`

 To build the production version of the site run